cran-task-views/TimeSeries/TimeSeries.md

   `r pkg("dLagM")` provides time series regression with distributed lags.
 Functions for distributed lag nonlinear modelling are provided in `r pkg("dlnm")`.
+  `r pkg("fastTS")` implements sparsity-ranked lasso methods for time series with exogenous features and/or complex seasonality.
   `r pkg("sym.arma")` will fit ARMA models with regressors where the observations follow a conditional symmetric distribution.
 - *Time-varying parameter* models can be fitted using the